Reformist Objects: Gender, Knowledge, and Politics in Spain (1787–1808)

 The large disinfection apparatus by Guyton de Moreau for military hospitals and other public spaces.
 Museo Galileo’s Photographic Archives: Pressure receiver (Inv.3778).

-Focusing on “reformist objects” and their handling by actors who have been largely out of focus—mostly women and entrepreneurs—my project explores the relationship between technology, politics, and gender in three crucial themes for eighteenth-century actors: the managing of the poor, the education of the future citizen, and the creation of a healthy environment.
+Focusing on “reformist objects” and their handling by actors who have been largely out of focus—mostly women and entrepreneurs—this project explores the relationship between technology, politics, and gender in three crucial themes for eighteenth-century actors: the managing of the poor, the education of the future citizen, and the creation of a healthy environment.

 These reformist objects are an oven for saving fuel considered ideal for cooking the popular “economic soups” for the poor (Rumford oven, Rumford soups), the bestselling childrens book Robinson der Jüngere designed by the famous pedagogue J.H.
 Campe and translated into Spanish, and a device for “purifying” the air (Guyton’s apparatus).

 The objects have been chosen because of their epistemological, social, and political relevance in eighteenth-century society.
 The three objects come from other cultural contexts (Paris, London, Hamburg) and were adapted, redesigned, and marketed in Spain.
 They were depicted as crucial for reforming Spanish society, increasing the population, its work force, and its scientific and moral instruction.
 They arguably affected traditional feminine spheres of action–caring and education.
 Originally designed by well-known savants, they were flagged as useful applications of scientific theories on hotly debated topics.